Import dynamic URLs

 You can adapt this time range by editing the -1 day

 element of Twig.
-Setting this at -7 day
+For example, set -7 day

 Avoid hours, minutes, and seconds in the URL